BrancuAlexandru/PenguinKata/README.md

 # PenguinKata
-This is a repo with penguin themed coding challenges with TypeScript.
+This is a repo with penguin themed coding challenges.

+## Technologies
+ - TypeScript
+ - Jest

 ## To run:
 Type `npm install` in the terminal.